cc-Mehdi/Introduction-to-Network/Contents/15_Wireless Networks.md

 However, since the IV in WEP is relatively small, we can brute force it, try every possible combination of characters for it, and determine the correct value.
 Afterward, we can use it to decrypt the data in the packet.
 This allows us to access the data transmitted over the wireless network and potentially compromise the network's security.

+### WPA

+**WPA** provides the highest level of security and is not susceptible to the same types of attacks as WEP.
+In addition, WPA uses more secure authentication methods, such as a [Pre-Shared Key](https://en.wikipedia.org/wiki/Pre-shared_key) (**PSK**) or an 802.1X authentication server, which provide stronger protection against unauthorized access.
+Although older devices may not support WPA is compatible with most devices and operating systems.
+All wireless networks, especially in critical infrastructure like offices, should generally implement at least **WPA2** or even **WPA3** encryption.